 Discover Restaurants For A Small Budget

-One of the most popular dining traditions in Spain is the perfect solution for travelers with a small budget and a large appetite.
-Choose tapas if you want to try a little bit of everything.
-Ideal if you’re traveling by yourself or if you want to share some of the most savory dishes with travel companions.
-Charming little tapas bars can be found in every part of Barcelona.
+Tapas is an ideal solution for travelers with a small budget and a large appetite, and can suit both those travelling on their own and with a group.
+Charming tapas bars can be found in every part of Barcelona.
 The beloved Carrer de Blai in the neighborhood of Poble Sec, with its terraces in the middle of the long pedestrian road, is home to many affordable tapas and pintxos bars.
 Most restaurants close after lunch for a siesta and reopen for drinks and dinner around 7pm.

 Explore The Endless Possibilities Of Barcelona’s Nightlife

-Barcelona is paradise on earth for budget friendly bars without entrance fees.
-There something in it for everyone, with a bizarrely popular scene for cervesa artesanna or craft beer and on the other hand Mexican restaurants like Rosa del Raval, serving stunning cocktails two for one.
-Start grabbing shots for merely two euros or enjoy liters of sangria for just a few coins.
-You do not have to leave the heart of the city to find the party heavens of Barcelona.
-El Raval and the Gothic Quarter are two of the neighborhoods with awesome bars and also offering great value for money.
-Get to an early start if you feel like dancing your shoes off.
-If you show up early (before 1am) and well dressed at the fancy clubs on the Barceloneta boulevard you can usually get in for free.
-Walking around that area during the day, looking a little lost, might also do the trick.
-Most clubs hand out flyers for free entrance or drinks.
+Barcelona’s bar scene has something for everyone, ranging from the popular cervesa artesanna or craft beer to Mexican restaurants like Rosa del Raval, serving two for one cocktails.
+In the heart of the city, El Raval and the Gothic Quarter are two of the neighborhoods with bars and clubs offering great value for money.
+Arriving early (before 1am) and well dressed to the clubs on the Barceloneta boulevard will usually allow you free entry.
+Look out for club promoters during the day, as many hand out flyers for free entrance or drinks.

 Discover Street Art Through Free Walking Tours